oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Cache

 Your **Cache** is a collection of cards that you keep to yourself, hidden from the rest of the players.
-The majority of your Plays will come from this Cache, which frequently refreshes throughout a session.
-Only Pilots actively maintain their card Caches between conflicts.
+The majority of your Plays will come from this Cache.
+The Cache is a transient resource which frequently fluctuates throughout a session as you play conflicts and gain power from cards and events.

-Your Max Cache allowance is set at a base of three (3) cards, but this can be modified by certain techs and gear.
-If a Pilot ever holds more cards than their Max at the end of a conflict, they must discard down to Max.
-Likewise, if they ever hold less than their Max at the end of a conflict, they must draw back up to Max.

-Coach *does not* maintain an active Cache of cards between conflicts.
-He only draws a temporary Cache at the beginning of Throwdowns and Rumbles, and he discards/invests any remaining cards when those are completed.
-Outside of those conflicts, Coach's plays are always "blind."
+All players have a Minimum Cache as follows:

+* **Pilots:** Your Minimum Cache starts at Two (2) cards, and only a handful of game effects will increase that minimum.
+* **Coach:** Your Minimum Cache is set at the number of Pilots participating in the session.

+While you may frequently have more cards in your ever-fluctuating Cache, if you ever hold *fewer* than your Minimum at any time outside of an active conflict, you can choose to immediately draw up to your Minimum.

 ### Trash